Kyra Frosini: Life

-Kyra (Evfrosini) Frosini was the niece of the Bishop of Ioannina and married to the wealthy merchant Dimitrios Vasileiou, with whom she had two children.
+Kyra (Euphrosyne) Frosini was the niece of the Bishop of Ioannina and married to the wealthy merchant Dimitrios Vasileiou, with whom she had two children.
 She was a leading member of the local aristocracy in Ioannina and known for her beauty and intelligence.
 Ali Pasha had carved out his own semi-autonomous state within the Ottoman Empire centered in Ioannina.
 In his court he brought in intellectuals from all over Europe.
-Evfrosini was the central figure and leader of a local parlour and group of intellectuals that celebrated the arts and literature.
+Euphrosyne was the central figure and leader of a local parlour and group of intellectuals that celebrated the arts and literature.

-It is within this framework that Ali Pasha's son, Muhtar Pasha, attended the society's gatherings and had gotten to know and admire Evfrosini.
+It is within this framework that Ali Pasha's son, Muhtar Pasha, attended the society's gatherings and had gotten to know and admire Euphrosyne.
 Her spouse was often absent due to business, and Kyra Frosini is known to have had a love affair with Muhtar Pasha.
-Over time the local Turkish women began to complain to Ali Pasha about this society led by Evfrosini.
+Over time the local Turkish women began to complain to Ali Pasha about this society led by Euphrosyne.

 Execution

 On 10 January 1800, Ali Pasha had Kyra Frosini arrested alongside 17 other women pointed out for the crime of adultery and had them all imprisoned.
 The arrest attracted attention and protests from the Greek community in the sensitive political climate in Ottoman Greece.
 Only 1 of the 18 women arrested was released from custody.

 On the night of 11 January 1800, all 17 women, including Kyra Frosini, were executed by drowning in Lake Pamvotida by the order of Ali Pasha.
 The women were reportedly sewn in sacks and pushed in the lake from a boat in the night.

 The reason for the swift execution was reportedly the immediate rage that had occurred in the community because of the arrests, and the willingness of the next of kin of the accused to forgive their purported crimes.
 According to one version, Dimitrios Vasiliou had been given the question if he wished to continue to live with a prostitute (his wife), and he had answered yes.
-Conversely, Muhtar Pasha was never punished for his dalliance with Evfrosini.
+Conversely, Muhtar Pasha was never punished for his dalliance with Eyphrosyne.

 Aftermath

 Kyra Frosini and the other women were buried with all honors at the convent of St Anargyroi by the grace of her uncle bishop Gabriel.
 Reportedly, the women were regarded as martyrs of the Ottomans by their contemporary Greeks.

 Ali Pasha had taken many measures and building projects to cultivate favor among the Greek Epirote community.
-However the execution of Evfrosini and the other Greek women turned the local population against him.
+However the execution of Euphrosyne and the other Greek women turned the local population against him.
 This became significant during the Greek War of Independence.
 The Turkish Sultan in Constantinople, Selim III, was more concerned with Ali Pasha's rising power than the Greek rebellion in the Peloponnesus.
 When Ottoman forces moved on Ali Pasha he was all but abandoned.